 By the new year, I want to be much fitter and ready to take my blog to the next level.
 By this time next year, I hope to be making a full-time career from my blog.
 Knowing that helps me choose well thought out goals.

 So without further ado, here are my 5 September goals.

 I lost my confidence with YouTube and thus I haven’t made a video in a couple of months.
 September I plan to start uploading again.
 I don’t know what to do yet, I’m still battling confidence on what will make a decent video, but I’m thinking one video and one vlog for the month would be a good start.
 It’s really more about facing the fear of starting again.

 2) Face Fears

 I have a few fears which really hold me back.
-They aren’t the kind of stuff we think of when we think of fear, but the real deep rooted stuff we don’t even recognize as fear and just put down to anxiety.
+They aren’t the kind of stuff we think of when we think of fear, but the real deep-rooted stuff we don’t even recognize as fear and just put down to anxiety.
 I’m going to be doing a whole post on this as a follow on from part 1 of increasing confidence.
 If you want confidence you have to do the work.

 3) Slim Down With Healthy Habits

-I’m so much more body confidence than I ever used to be.
+I’m so much more body confident than I ever used to be.
 I really didn’t think I’d ever wear bright red workout leggings, but hey, my confidence is so much more now.
 That being said, lately, I’ve had to work really hard to embrace my body.
 It really comes down to the fact I’ve not been working out and eating healthy (I know, yet again, why is it so hard to stick too?) and thus I’ve put on weight.

 4) Be Focused & Productive